andrewmcgr/k4671/README.md

 * starts up the board controller
 * detects a 4671
 * connects to Kalico via USB-Serial
-* establishes clock sync
+* establishes clock sync (maybe)
-* SPI passthrough from Kalico allows the Kalico module to also detect the 4671
-* Kalico module chip initialisation fails
+* Kalico cannot sustain connection

 Useful resources:
 * [Kalico/Klipper extras module for TMC 4671](https://github.com/andrewmcgr/tmc-4671) Use this for now if you actually want to use a board in a printer.